Post-surjectivity and balancedness of cellular automata over groups: Background

 is a cellular automaton on $\GG$, the cellular automaton $\Acal^\Gamma$ \emph{induced} by $\Acal$ on $\Gamma$ has the same set of states, neighborhood, and local update rule as $\Acal$, and maps $S^\Gamma$ (instead of $S^\GG$) into itself via

 for every $\gamma \in \Gamma$.
 We also say that $\Acal$ is the \emph{restriction} of $\Acal^\Gamma$ to $\GG$.
-In addition, if $X \subseteq S^\GG$ is a subshift defined by a set $F$ of forbidden patterns on $\GG$, then the subshift $X^\Gamma\subseteq{S^\Gamma}$ obtained from the same set $F$ of forbidden patterns satisfies the following property: if $\Acal$ is a \ca\ on $X$, then $\Acal^\Gamma$ is a \ca\ on $X^\Gamma$, and vice versa.
+In addition, if $X\subseteq{S^\GG}$ is a subshift defined by a set $\Forb$ of forbidden patterns on $\GG$, then the subshift $X^\Gamma\subseteq{S^\Gamma}$ obtained from the same set $\Forb$ of forbidden patterns satisfies the following property: if $\Acal$ is a \ca\ on $X$, then $\Acal^\Gamma$ is a \ca\ on $X^\Gamma$, and vice versa.
 (Here, it is fundamental that all the forbidden patterns have their supports in $\GG$.)
-It turns out (cf.~\citep[Section 1.7]{csc10} or~\citep[Theorem 5.3]{c09}) that injectivity and surjectivity are preserved by both induction and restriction.
+It turns out (see~\citep[Lemma 4.3]{c09}) that induction of subshifts does not depend on the choice of $\Forb$, and that injectivity and surjectivity are preserved by both induction and restriction (see also~\citep[Section 1.7]{csc10} and~\citep[Theorem 5.3]{c09}).

 Let

 be a \ca\ on a subshift $X$, let

 be an admissible pattern for $X$, and let